-13.4 Government Agreement
+13.3 Government Agreement

 Separate to this MCP, ERA is required to maintain the Ranger Rehabilitation Special Account (Trust Fund) with the Commonwealth Government.
 The Trust Fund is intended to provide security against the estimated costs of closing and rehabilitating the Ranger mine immediately.
-Each year, the Company is required to prepare and submit to the Commonwealth Government an Annual Plan of Rehabilitation (Annual Plan).
+The Company may be required to prepare and submit to the Commonwealth Government an Annual Plan of Rehabilitation (Annual Plan).
 Once accepted by the Commonwealth Government, the Annual Plan is then independently assessed and costed and the amount to be provided by the Company into the Trust Fund is then determined.

-As at 30 June 2023, ERA had \$496 million in cash currently held by the Commonwealth Government as part of the Ranger Rehabilitation Special Account (Trust Fund).
+As at 30 June 2024, ERA had \$522 million in cash currently held by the Commonwealth Government as part of the Ranger Rehabilitation Special Account (Trust Fund).
 In addition, bank guarantees procured by ERA totalling \$125 million are held by the Commonwealth as additional security for ERA's Ranger rehabilitation obligations (an additional \$1 million is held as an allowance for Jabiluka rehabilitation).